The Psychology Behind Personalized Video Response: Why Your Brain Craves Individual Recognition

 - ROI: 847%

-The difference isn't just in the numbers—it's in the quality of engagement.
-Recipients of personalized videos reported:
+The difference isn't just in the numbers—it's in the quality of engagement and the psychological mechanisms at work:

 - Feeling "valued and understood" (91%)